Kgomotso196/Budget/README.md

 I would like to thank Microverse for proposing this project, and extend my heartfelt gratitude to my fellow programmers for their assistance whenever possible.

+Another special Shout Out to [Gregoire Vella from Behance](https://www.behance.net/gregoirevella) for this skeleton.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>